paulologeh/isp-speed/README.md

 * generate_report.sh performs the speed test every hour and inserts the data into a SQL database
 * Application front end is built with React, Recharts and Semantic UI
 * Backend is built with Node.js, Express and SQL database.
-* Front End and Back End are hosted on AWS.
+* Front End and Back End are hosted on AWS and communicate with REST API

 ## Dashboard View